Depublizieren: Concept

 Depublizieren is a neologism from the word publication (publish, from Latin publicus, public) and the Latin prefix de- ("off", " gone", "down", "miss").
 The term, which is not used on a legal basis, was hardly used before 2010.
 Earlier definitions of depublizieren as "unpublishing" referred to the removal of factually incorrect content from the Internet without comment instead of correction or, as a technical term, to the withdrawal of a contribution visible on a website without its deletion from the repository.
 Technically, the latter meaning corresponds to using the term in the discussion about depublishing public Internet content.

 The formation of the term contains a paradoxical element, as the terms "publishing" or " publicizing" do not actually permit this form of formation of antonyms: a statement made to the public by publication cannot be retracted by not continuing to disseminate it, but only by revocating it.
 Therefore, a person harmed by untrue media reports can regularly assert a claim for a right of reply or rectification (→ right to rectification).

 However, such a corrective revocation is not meant when depublishing public service content.
 The use of the term by the employees and committees of public broadcasters responsible for the organization of depublizieren made the term a buzzword in the summer of 2010, which, due to its contradictory nature, tends to criticize the removal of websites (→ Reactions section).
 What is published on the internet cannot be taken back; this is conceptually "silly" and a "fight against windmills" (Johnny Haeusler).
 Depublizieren was named early on as a possible un-word of the year 2010.

+Outside public broadcasting, depublizieren is also used more generally for: